christopher5106/christopher5106.github.io/_posts/2016-12-30-commands-nvidia-install-ubuntu-16-04.markdown

     sudo apt-get remove  linux-image-4.4.0-21-generic linux-image-4.4.0-45-generic linux-image-4.4.0-47-generic linux-image-4.4.0-51-generic

-NB : if your partition /boot is full and your install broken, it might ask you to run `apt-get install -f` which might not work as well, due to space constraints.
+NB : if your partition /boot is full and your install broken, it might ask you to run `apt-get -f install` which might not work as well, due to space constraints.
 You can erase manually the kernels you do not need :

     rm /boot/vmlinuz-4.4.0-42-generic